missionpinball/mpf-docs/docs/install/windows.md

 This process walks through installing MPF 0.57 a Windows machine.

+!!! warning "MPF 0.80 is Coming Soon"

+    This installation guide is for MPF 0.57 and the legacy MC, which is being replaced in the upcoming MPF 0.80 with the Godot MC.
+If you are just getting started with MPF, we recommend you [install MPF 0.80](index.md) instead.

 Note that installing MPF is more complicated than a normal application.
 This is because MPF is a development tool you use to create your pinball software, not a finished app itself.
 So, like everything in pinball,